CONTACT

 BIO

-Marianna Angel (b.
-1995) is a Miami-based artist working across collage, performance, and video.
-Her practice centers around photography as a voyeuristic medium, used to document moments in suspension—glimpses into memory, intimacy, and fragmented identity.
-Often drawing from devices of self-portraiture, Angel positions herself as both artist and subject, re-articulating the exhibitionist quality of being seen.
-Even in her non-figurative works, she remains present—the output reading as diaristic traces, quietly cataloging the emotional residue of personal timelines.
+Marianna Angel is a hybrid artist working across image, sound, text, and performance.
+Her practice operates as a voyeuristic archive — glimpses into memory, intimacy, and fragmented identity suspended in time.
+Drawing from self-portraiture and material experimentation, Angel positions herself as both artist and subject, re-articulating what it means to be seen.
+Her output reads as diaristic traces quietly cataloging the emotional residue of personal timelines.

 STATEMENT

-Marianna Angel (b.
-1995) is a Miami-based artist working across collage, performance, and video.
-Her practice centers around photography as a voyeuristic medium, used to document moments in suspension—glimpses into memory, intimacy, and fragmented identity.
-Often drawing from devices of self-portraiture, Angel positions herself as both artist and subject, re-articulating the exhibitionist quality of being seen.
-Even in her non-figurative works, she remains present—the output reading as diaristic traces, quietly cataloging the emotional residue of personal timelines.
+Marianna Angel is a hybrid artist working across image, sound, text, and performance.
+Her practice operates as a voyeuristic archive — glimpses into memory, intimacy, and fragmented identity suspended in time.
+Drawing from self-portraiture and material experimentation, Angel positions herself as both artist and subject, re-articulating what it means to be seen.
+Her output reads as diaristic traces quietly cataloging the emotional residue of personal timelines.

 STATEMENT